ghartsel/GX-Kernel/content/introduction.md

 Systems may be classified as fault-tolerant or fault-intolerant.
-Fault-tolerant systems are characterized by anticipating that all errors cannot be removed before run-time, and mechanisms are provided to detect and handle faults when they do occur.
-Complex, real-time systems, usually, cannot be tested adequately to guarantee that no faults occur.
+Fault-tolerant systems are characterized by anticipating that all errors can't be removed before run-time, and mechanisms are provided to detect and handle faults when they do occur.
+Complex, real-time systems, usually, can't be tested adequately to guarantee that no faults occur.
 Fault intolerant systems, on the other hand, assume that the system is sufficiently tested, no faults occur, and no fault handling is provided.